TheTechRobo/downloadiant/README.md

 # DeviantArt scraper
 This scraper logs into DeviantArt with a Netscape-style cookies.txt, fetches a user's profile page, and displays the links so you can `wget -i` them.

+Please note: If a post doesn't have a download link (owners can disable downloading), a low-quality image will be shown instead.
+Additionally, a failure to log in will not raise an error.
+Instead, only low-quality images will be downloadable.

 It is currently possible to use this as a module, but I need to overhaul the code before I document that.

 ## So how do I use this?